 Short-term interest rates: The cyclical nature of our balance sheet and our focus on liquidity cause our primary revenue source, net interest income, to be highly correlated to short-term interest rates.
 We strive to maintain high liquidity and low loan-to-deposit ratios.
 Higher rates generally increase our net interest income because of our high levels of liquid interest-earning assets and low levels of interest-bearing deposits and loans.
 Conversely, if short-term interest rates fall, our net interest income would likely decrease due to our high levels of cash.
-The Federal Reserve began reducing its target federal funds rate in September 2024, and as short-term rates decline, our net interest income will be adversely affected.
 This relationship between our revenue and the yield curve may differ from that of banks that have lower levels of cash and liquidity and higher loan-to-deposit ratios.

-Political organizations and federal election cycles: We provide deposit services to political organizations, which we estimate represented at least a majority of our deposits as of June 30, 2024.
+Political organizations and federal election cycles: We provide deposit services to political organizations, which we estimate represented at least a majority of our demand deposits as of June 30, 2024.
 These accounts are often associated with firms that provide treasury, legal or regulatory compliance services for political organizations who are familiar with our experience in this sector.